New York State Tests and Learning Standards

 To preserve the integrity of the testing environment, principals will relocate students to another room during the duration of the exams.

-We invite you to follow these additional links to take advantage of these resources to learn more about the Common Core standards and the changes in the state tests:
+We invite you to follow these additional links to take advantage of these resources to learn more about the New York State Learning Standards and the changes in the state tests:

 - 2019 State Education Department update -- What parents need to know in English and español.